 This caused her to cry even more so that her eyes were soon red and puffy.

-“Oh Rowena!”
-He muttered, pulling her into a tight hug, where she sobbed on his shoulder.
-“I swear…we’ll find out who did this and I’ll make them pay if it’s the last thing I do!”
+“Oh, Rowena!”
+He muttered, pulling her into a tight hug, where she sobbed onto his shoulder.
+“I swear, we’ll find out who did this and I’ll make them pay if it’s the last thing I do!”

 “Are you sure about this?”
 Helga asked warily, for what felt like the hundredth time.

 Godric stopped their horse behind a large cluster of trees and peered through the branches towards their target - a fruit and vegetable stall that was laden with delicious-looking things.

 “You remember what to do?”
 He demanded, feeling that this could not go wrong.

 “Yes,” she said hesitantly.
 “But what if we get caught?”